CUHKSZ-NING/PaperReading/README.md

 > 2023-06-19
 * `Deep Learning` Deep Linear Networks can Benignly Overfit when Shallow Ones Do.
 JMLR, 2023.
 * `Machine Learning` abess: A Fast Best-Subset Selection Library in Python and R. JMLR, 2022.
+* `Optimization` Best subset selection via a modern optimization lens.
+The Annals of Statistics, 2016.